-The information you provided on the FAFSA is forwarded electronically to Monmouth (and NJHESAA for NJ residents) and is used to put together a financial aid offer or package.
+Provided you include Monmouth on your FAFSA, the information it contains will be forwarded electronically to us (and NJHESAA for NJ residents) and is used to put together a financial aid offer or package.

 The financial aid offer may be made up of a combination of grants, scholarships, loans, and employment (federal work study for undergraduate students and Graduate Assistantship for graduate students).
 Use the links below to learn more about the specific types of funding available at Monmouth University: